-The fire management requirements determined by the City of Albany and contained in the Fire Management Notice may change from year to year.
+The fire management requirements contained in the Fire Management Notice are reviewed annually and may change from year to year.
 This means that land owners and occupiers need to read the Notice each year and determine if there are any of the requirements for which they need to seek a variation.

 What is the cut-off date for Variations?

-All forms must be received by the City of Albany no later than 15 September 2016.
-Late applications may not be considered.
+All forms must be received by the City of Albany by 1 October 2018.
+Late or incomplete applications may not be considered.

 How will I know if my application for a Variation has been approved?

 The City of Albany will advise you in writing of the outcome of your application.
 Please note that all of the requirements stipulated in this Notice for which a variation has not been granted must be complied with.

 What happens if my application for a Variation is declined?

 You will be notified in writing and you will be required to comply with the conditions contained in the Fire Management Notice before the due date.

 Who can help me complete my Variation application?

 There is information on the City of Albany website to assist you in completing your application.
 In addition your local Volunteer Fire Brigade Fire Control Officer may be able to assist or contact the City of Albany.